mkaply/fileblock/README.md

 It prevents the loading of files within the browser and removes all the UI associated with opening files.

-The best way to use it is with the CCK2.
+The only way to use it is with the CCK2.
 Create a directory called "bundles" under the CCK2 directory.
 Then create a directory called fileblock in that directory.

-Unzip the XPI into that directory.
+Unzip the ZIP into that directory.
 (It's just a zip file.)

-If you would like to allow certain files, you can modify fileBlockService.js.
+If you would like to allow certain files, you can modify fileBlockModule.js.

 To access fileBlockService.js, unzip the XPI file using a standard zip program.